 "My MISSION is to co-create in the telling of intimate, emotionally heightened and or culturally charged stories; while keeping our hearts and souls intact." - Joy DeMichelle

-Joy DeMichelle's work as an intimacy choreographer and sensitivity consultant cultivates; consensual, culturally competent, creative containers for dynamic storytelling.
+Joy DeMichelle's work as an intimacy director and sensitivity consultant cultivates; consensual, culturally competent, creative containers for dynamic storytelling.

 INTIMACY & CULTURAL SENSITIVITY CONSULTANT

 BOUNDARIES & CONSENT WORKSHOP

 FEBRUARY 9 - MARCH 5, 2023